Augmented match weighted estimators for average treatment effects: Introduction

-Besides, selecting the tuning parameter $K$ is an important aspect of the AMW estimator.
+Besides, selecting the tuning parameter $K$ is an important aspect of the AMW estimator. \citet{lin2023estimation} suggested allowing $K$ to increase with the sample size and showed that doing so can improve the asymptotic properties of matching estimators from a theoretical perspective.
+In practice, however, data-driven procedures are required to determine an appropriate $K$ for a given sample size.
 Cross-validation (CV) is commonly used for model selection in causal inference. \citet{cui2019selective} minimized the CV-based pseudo-risk for doubly robust, semiparametric estimating functions from the nuisance models.
 CV can also be used to choose different estimators for conditional treatment effects \citep{rolling2014model}. \citet{brookhart2006semiparametric} and \citet{rothenhausler2020model} developed CV approaches to select tuning parameters based on benchmark estimators using baseline parameters.
 For example, \citet{ju2019adaptive} optimized a closed-form mean squared error (MSE) based on the sum of the bias and variance terms to select cutoff parameters for the propensity score truncation problem where the IPW estimator truncated at $0th$ percentile is treated as the reference estimator.
 To select the unfixed $K$ for the AMW estimator, we propose a new CV approach in practice.
 The idea is to treat the AMW estimator with $K=1$ as an unbiased benchmark estimator and study the bias of the AMW estimator with candidate parameter $K$.
 The variance can be estimated by naive bootstrap, and we can minimize the MSE for an appropriate parameter $K$.

 We present the theoretical properties in two steps.
 In the first step, we study their large sample distributions with known parameters under the KNN framework by \citet{mack1979multivariate} and \citet{yangkim2016}.
 We derive their asymptotic linear expansions for AMW and show that they have approximately normal distributions.
 The asymptotic variances indicate that the AMW estimators attain the semiparametric efficiency bounds when the propensity score and outcome models are correct.
 In the second step, we extend the results of \citet{andreou2012alternative} and \citet{abadie2016matching} to derive the large sample properties of the AMW estimators when nuisance parameters are estimated.
 Then we approximate their limiting normal distributions based on the estimated scores, building on the works of \citet{abadie2016matching} and \citet{yang2020multiply}.